 The nut- and seed-based beverages market is expected to operate in a similar way to the more established legume- and cereal-based beverages in the milk substitute market.
 Legume- and cereal-based beverages have been permitted voluntary fortification for nearly a decade and a range of fortified and unfortified products are available in this category.
-Hence consumers are expected to have a choice between fortified and unfortified products.

-Because the variation to section S17-4 permits manufacturers to choose whether they fortify nut- and seed-based beverages, there is no additional regulatory burden placed on industry resulting from the draft variation.
+Because the draft variation to the table to section S17-4 permits manufacturers to choose whether they fortify nut- and seed-based beverages, there is no additional regulatory burden placed on industry resulting from the draft variation.
 Industry will be able to choose to manufacture these products to meet the expected demand from consumers.